 |Doctor of Philosophy (Integrated)||

-In addition to the above, applicants who have a Masters degree undertaken entirely by coursework, with average grades of at least H2A/Distinction (above 70% VU standard), can now apply for entry into a PhD.
+In addition to the above, applicants who have a Masters degree undertaken entirely by coursework, with average grades of at least H2A/Distinction (above 70% VU standard), can now apply for entry into the PhD (Integrated) course.

 |Doctor of Business Administration||

-For details on Australian comparability of your overseas qualification(s), please refer to the international academic requirements for a higher degree by research.
+For details on Australian equivalency of your overseas qualification(s), please see the international academic requirements for a higher degree by research.

 English Language Requirements